mattrussi/gitlab-com-runbooks/docs/vault/troubleshooting.md

 If Vault fails to write its audit logs it could mean:

+- it's a temporary failure that will self-recover in under 10m, this could happen after the pods are rotated.
 - a bug introduced in Vault: has it been upgraded recently?
 Search the [issues on GitHub](https://github.com/hashicorp/vault/issues).
 - `containerd` not able to handle the container's output, possibly affecting other workloads, check the health of node running the active Vault pod.